How to find my WooCommerce returning customers

 WordPress filter users by visited pages

-Finding the returning customers rate should be just the tip of the iceberg in your customer retention marketing strategy.
+Finding the returning customers rate should be just the tip of your customer retention marketing strategy.
 By customer retention, we usually mean efforts and metrics to keep current customers satisfied.
 Usually, we consider that we have retained a customer for as long as they consider our products their desired solution.

 This goes beyond the cold numbers and reaches the customer relationship itself.

 These metrics are important because loyal customers are the backbone of any company.
-They usually are there to support a product line or even test your new products.
+They usually support a product line or even test your new products.
 Often, engaged customers provide feedback and ideas.
 In addition, they can provide recommendations, referrals, and testimonials, which is the most effective form of marketing.

 We consider that we have retained a customer for as long as they consider our products or services as their desired solution.